Create clusters, notebooks, and jobs with Terraform

 notebook_language = "PYTHON"

-For the SQL notebook for Tutorial: Query data with notebooks:
+For the SQL notebook for Get started: Query and visualize data from a notebook:

 notebook_subdirectory = "Terraform"